algorand/go-algorand/data/transactions/logic/README.md

 Additional details in the [opcodes document](TEAL_opcodes.md#txn) on the `txn` op.

 **Global Fields**

+Global fields are fields that are common to all the transactions in the group.
+In particular it includes consensus parameters.

 | Index | Name | Type | Notes |
 | --- | --- | --- | --- |